Mbed-TLS/mbedtls/docs/architecture/psa-thread-safety/psa-thread-safety.md

 To change `slot` to state `new_state`, a function must call `psa_slot_state_transition(slot, new_state)`.

 A counter field within each slot keeps track of how many readers have registered.
-Library functions must call `psa_register_read` before reading the key data witin a slot, and `psa_unregister_read` after they have finished operating.
+Library functions must call `psa_register_read` before reading the key data within a slot, and `psa_unregister_read` after they have finished operating.

 Any call to `psa_slot_state_transition`, `psa_register_read` or `psa_unregister_read` must be performed by a thread which holds the global mutex.